chloeli-15/jailbreaking_interp/README.md

     <em style="color: grey; text-align: center;"> Patching the activation of the harmful run into the harmless run.
 A patching score of 1 means the activation was fully restored to the harmful run, and 0 means the activation was the same as a harmless run. </em>
 </p>

 As expected, patching at the `<obj>` position in early layers ~3-11 strongly restores refusal.
 The effect of this patch can be thought of as replacing the harmless object (`"cake"`) with a harmful object (`"bomb"`).
-Patching at the -1 (":") position in later layers 14-31 also strongly restores refusal.
-This is equivalent to directly
+Patching at the -1 (":") position in later layers ~13-31 also strongly restores refusal.
+From the graph, we can see that information relevant to refusal is computed before layer 16 (after which the patching score no longer changes) and gathered to the -1 position between layers 12-16.

 More interestingly, there's a weak signal at the "." position (-6) in layers 12-13.
 This is corroborated by cumulative attention patching results, where patching at "." almost fully restores refusal from layer 12 onward.
 Layers 12-13 are transitioning layers _after_ the strong signal at `<obj>` ends and _before_ the strong signal at -1 starts.
 This is surprising - it suggests that certain essential information for refusal is being stored here temporarily, potentially retrieved from the <obj> position then moved to the -1 position.

 The existence of an intermediate signal between `<obj>` and -1 position replicates the results from Arditi & Obeso, except their "information shelling point" was "[" (the start of LLaMA's assistant tag [/INST]) instead of ".".
 One can imagine that the same information-moving circuit is being used, storing information temporarily at a flexible intermediate position.
 What might this information be?

-**Harmless &rarr; Harmful**
+**Patching harmless &rarr; harmful**

-Patching from harmful to harmless and from harmless to harmful **do not produce symmetrical results**.
+Patching in the harmful-to-harmless direction and the harmless-to-harmful direction **do not produce symmetrical results**.
 The signal at `<obj>` is much weaker in the harmless-to-harmful direction.
 This would suggest that ...??
+The intermediate signal is almost nonexistent.

-**Suffix &rarr; Harmful**
+**Patching suffix &rarr; harmful**

 There are two key observations.
-First, the only strong signal is at the -1 position, ...why?
+First, the only strong signal is at the -1 position, ...suggesting?
 Second, the effects of patching suffix activation at -1 pos on refusal start in very early layers, already present in layer 2, then reach a maximum around layer 15.
 In contrast, patching harmless activations only has an effect from layer ~15 onwards.

 ### Generate with patching